-Masks are thicker than ordinary conditioners, so when applied to the hair, they stay put so there is time for the formulas to deeply penetrate the hair shafts and fill in the gaps that develop on the damaged surface hair.
+Masks are thicker than ordinary conditioners.
+When applied to the hair, they stay put, so there is time for the formulas to deeply penetrate the hair shafts and fill in the gaps that develop on the damaged surface hair.
 After shampooing, squeeze excess water out of wet hair, apply the treatment to your hair, and gently comb through.
 Be sure to read the directions, though, as some masks require use BEFORE shampooing!

 Take a break from the heat.

-Let your heat styling tools take a break.
+Let your heat-styling tools take a break.
 Post-shower, gently blot your hair with a microfiber towel and allow it to air dry.
-Some products help form and hold your hair without any heat needed, so you can still get the same sleek and styled outcome without the damage!
+Some products help form and hold your hair without any heat, so you can still get the same sleek and styled outcome without the damage!